ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

-The following lists explanations for each part:
+### Build Pipeline - Trigger

+The following is the trigger of the build pipeline:

 ```yaml
 trigger: